Take your academic learning to the next level.

 There is no right or wrong way to learn!
 If you perform well in exams, are keen to develop your academic skills and want the option to study three different subjects, then A Levels are the right option for you.
 If you’re not sure and want some information on the different types of study you can view our guide to A Levels, Vocational Courses and Apprenticeships.

-With nearly 40 different A Levels you might find it hard to pick!
+With nearly 40 different A Levels at HSDC, you might find it hard to pick!
 One of the good things about A Levels is that you don’t have to take subjects you don’t enjoy.
 You get to pick three subjects that you’re good at, interested in, and will help you progress onto the career or university course you want.

 If you know what you’re interested in studying at university it helps to be prepared.
 Certain university courses will ask for specific A Level subjects, so look up the entry requirements and check whether your choices match up.